OscarCaro0328/computrabajo-Scrapper/README.md

 smtplib
 email.mime.text
 email.mime.multipart

-You can install them by running the following command:
+You can install them by running the following command: pip install -r requirements.txt

-bash
-Copy code
-pip install -r requirements.txt
 Usage
 Clone the repository:
-bash
-Copy code

 git clone https://github.com/your-username/computrabajo.git
-Change into the project directory: bash
+Change into the project directory:
-Copy code

 cd computrabajo
 Customize the configuration file config.py with your preferred search criteria, email settings, and file paths.

 Run the program:

-bash
-Copy code
 python main.py
 Check the generated CSV file and email attachment with the extracted information.
 File Structure
 The project follows this file structure:

-css
-Copy code
-computrabajo/
+computrabajo-Scrapper/
 ├── data/
 │   └── data.csv
 ├── src/